 The next computer was an Acorn Electron (a cheaper version of the popular BBC Micro), and I wrote lots of programs in BBC BASIC and 6502 machine code.
 Then I got an Atari ST. I didn't write a lot for it, but dabbled in C, 6800 machine code and BASIC.
 At the same time, I also had an Amstrad CPC-464, another Z80-based home computer and wrote a lot for that too.

 Finally, I got a PC.
 Programming a PC isn't as much fun as those early home computers and the processor was said to be designed by someone with a grudge against programmers.
 It's not at all friendly and despite all the previous machine code and Basic programming, I never wrote any programs for the PC for a long time.
 This is partly because in its early days, it was purely a business computer and couldn't do all the fun stuff that modern PCs are capable of.
 It wasn't until Microsoft Visual Basic 3 was released that I took up programming again.

 Programming has always been a hobby because you had to be a programmer in the early days of home computers, but it's not the day job though, that's writing for magazines.
 Many are long gone, like Electron User, Atari ST User, Computing with the Amstrad CPC, and PC Today, but I currently write for several UK magazines on various topics.

 Check this out: An unexpectedly strong hydrogen bond: ab initio calculations and spectroscopic studies of amide-fluoride systems.
 You'll find the article about a third of the way down the page and I'm listed as one of the contributors.
+It is from around 1978-79 when I was at university.
 Click the First Page link to see a pdf of the first page of this riveting article.Actually it doesn't start till well over half way down the page, so you only get to read the first paragraph.
 Don't ask me what it's all about, that was a long time ago.

 Affilate links follow...